 Tanner Roark hit a gloriously bizarre pitcher triple past Brandon Nimmo

 There are two words that inspire joy in the heart of every man, woman, child and potted plant that has achieved sentience: pitcher triple.
-On Friday night against the Mets, Tanner Roark gifted us with one of the best.
+On Friday night against the Mets,

 When the ball got past Nimmo, Roark had to start hustling.
 Despite pitchers doing endless running in the days between starts, the hurler was understandably a little tired when he was done.

 "I didn't know if he was going to get to it or if it was even fair, so my 90 degree turn [wasn't good]," Roark said after the game.
 "Ryan Zimmerman was making fun of me, how I turned the bases.
 Then I saw the ball go past Nimmo, and I just kept running."

 "I was just trying to use my inner high school days and trying to be athletic," he added. u1:p

 If you're wondering what a pitcher triple looks like compared to a ... more usual triple, the SNY broadcast helpfully compared Roark to

 Ghost (1990) pic.twitter.com/LqPON0Tu6t— Cut4 (@Cut4) July 14, 2018

 Roark's hit was just the third triple by a pitcher in Nationals history and the first since reliever Joel Hanrahan.
 Shockingly -- especially after